 If we were to take a look at NORLA’s website only to the programme which is aimed at popularizing the new generation of Norwegian writers, Nye stemmer – Noi voci (New voices), we can see that more and more young writers are immediately translated into foreign languages, be it Scandinavian, German and so on.
 I have tried to promote through the collection NORDICA, which I coordinate, contemporary writers, still insufficiently translated on Romanian, or those new voices in the Norwegian literature.
 This is how two novels were published in the Nordica collection: one of the famous Norwegian contemporary writer Hanne Ørstavik, Tiden den tar – Timpul necesar (The Necessary Time),translated by Ovio Olaru, and the one of a new voice in Norwegian literature, Lotta Elstad, Jeg nekter å tenke - Refuz să gândesc (I Refuse to Think),translated by Ana Suărășan, both translators were trained in the Norwegian studies at BBU.
 Another new interesting voice is Ruth Lillegraven or the already established writer Simon Stranger, who will be translated into Romanian, or other canonical writers who have sadly been far too little or not at all translated into Romanian: Jon Fosse, Kjell Askildsen, Dag Solstad, Jan Kjærstad etc. And in the crime subgenre I should also mention Gunnar Staalesen, much translated in the Anglo-Saxon world.
 Literature for children and teenagers, so rich and varied, illustrated books of excellent artistic quality could enrich the shelves of public libraries and bookshops.
 It is recommended that the translations from Norwegian works of fiction, but also non-fiction, should be made only from the original language, from Norwegian, putting an end to the translations from a contact language.
 And the purpose of a well-informed Norwegian programme graduate, who will also choose to be a translator from Norwegian literature – fiction or non-fiction – should be to suggest titles and translations directly from the Norwegian language.
 (Translated into English by Irina-Adelina Găinușă.)

-Sanda Tomescu Baciu. „Programul de licență de limba și literatura norvegiană în România, la Universitatea Babeș-Bolyai – o construcție instituțională cu suport norvegian” (The Norwegian language and literature bachelor’s programme in Romania, at the Babes-Boylai University – an institutional establishment with Norwegian support) in 30 years of Norwegian language and literature at BBU - 30 år med norsk språk og litteratur ved BBU - 30 de ani de limbă șii literatură norvegiană la UBB,, Eds.
+Sanda Tomescu Baciu. „Programul de licență de limba și literatura norvegiană în România, la Universitatea Babeș-Bolyai – o construcție instituțională cu suport norvegian” in 30 years of Norwegian language and literature at BBU - 30 år med norsk språk og litteratur ved BBU - 30 de ani de limbă șii literatură norvegiană la UBB,, Eds.
 Sanda Tomescu‐Baciu, Roxana‐Ema Dreve, Raluca‐Daniela Duinea, Raluca Pop, Editura Presa Universitară Clujeană, 2021, pp. 23-30.